Fay Kanin: Television

-In the early 1970s, Kanin began solo writing in earnest with Heat of Anger, about a strong, older woman lawyer played by Susan Hayward, and a younger male lawyer.
-At first Kanin was put off by the lack of an immediate reaction from an audience, but once she realized that more people had seen it in one night than would have ever seen it in theaters if it played for a year, she was hooked and wrote five more films for television.
+In the early 1970s, Kanin began solo writing in earnest with Heat of Anger, about a strong, older woman lawyer played by Susan Hayward and a younger male lawyer.
+At first, Kanin was put off by the lack of an immediate reaction from an audience, but once she realized that more people had seen it in one night than would have seen it in theaters if it played for a year, she was hooked and wrote five more films for television.

 Tell Me Where it Hurts started from a small newspaper article about a group of women in Queens who got together to just talk.
 The film starred Maureen Stapleton and won two Emmys.
 The following year, she wrote and co-produced Hustling based on Gail Sheehy's non-fiction book.
 The film was about a prostitute recounting her life to a reporter, and starred Jill Clayburgh and Lee Remick, respectively.
 For weeks, Kanin interviewed working girls at the Midtown North police station, and after the film aired, she received letters complimenting her on how fairly she had treated them.